mariam03456/skillLab-FE/README.md

 - **react-router-dom**: Enables efficient routing in React applications.
 - **react-scripts**: Configures and provides scripts for React applications.
 - **web-vitals**: Measures and reports web performance metrics.

-## Getting Started

-- Clone the SkillLab repository to your local environment.
-- Install required dependencies using `npm install`.
-- Start the application by running `npm start`.